← Back to Articles

 Gross IncomeReal ExpensesIncome TaxHealth InsuranceSocial Insurance=Net Income

-Note: "net income" here is the cash left after paying all taxes and after spending your real expenses.
-The money you spent on business costs is gone; you only gained the tax deduction.
+Note: "net income" here is the cash left after paying all taxes and after spending your real expenses, opposite to the other methods, like recognized expenses, where it's possible some of your "expenses" weren't actually spent.

 What counts as a deductible expense